NicoGrassetto/citronetto/README.md

 ### 🗒 Todo list system
 - [ ] Privacy mode for the todo list.
 - [ ] Private / public reminder for a task.
-- [ ] Rather than an embed message for the todo list, make one using canvas and display the final image through an embed
+- [ ] Rather than an embed message for the todo list, make one using a canvas and display the final image through an embed.
 - [ ] Allow the user to modify a message in the todo list.
 ### 🎙 Server channels
 - [ ] Camera-only channels.